MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/autopilot-co-management.md

 The following are common scenarios where you may want to use Autopilot into co-management:

 - You use Microsoft Intune for all workload management, except client apps, for all devices in your organization.
 - All Microsoft Managed Desktop devices in the tenant will be co-managed once this setting is enabled.
-It’s recommended to configure the co-management settings soon after completing tenant enrolment into Microsoft Managed Desktop, and prior to registering devices for the service.
+It’s recommended to configure the co-management settings soon after completing tenant enrollment into Microsoft Managed Desktop, and prior to registering devices for the service.
 This will ensure that all devices in Microsoft Managed Desktop are in the co-managed state.
 - If you already have existing Microsoft Managed Desktop devices, configuring this setting will affect all these existing devices, by installing and enabling the Configuration Manager client, not just new devices running Autopilot.
 Devices will be in a co-managed state as soon as the co-managed policy is received by the device.

 > [!WARNING]